-the conversion of all outstanding shares of our preferred stock into shares of our common stock upon the completion of this offering and a 13-for-1 stock split of our common stock; and the sale by us of 6,700,000 shares of our common stock in this offering at the initial public offering price of \$15.00 per share (the midpoint of the range shown on the cover page of this prospectus), after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+the conversion of all outstanding shares of our preferred stock into shares of our common stock upon the completion of this offering and a -forcommon stock; and the sale by us of shares of our common stock in this offering at the initial public offering price of \$ per share (the midpoint of the range shown on the cover page of this prospectus), after deducting underwriting discounts and commissions and estimated offering expenses payable by us.

-As of August 31, 2009, we had \$65.8 million of total indebtedness outstanding under our current credit agreement, and had \$14.2 million of availability under the \$55.0 million revolving credit facility portion of this (4) agreement
+(4) As of August 31, 2009, we had borrowed a total of \$40.8 million under our current credit agreement, and had \$14.2 million of availability under the \$55.0 million revolving credit facility.